Beautiful Open Floor Plan Kitchen Ideas to Enhance Your Design

 It’s very easy to adapt an open floor plan for your kitchen and living room, especially if your space does not have a lot of partitions to take down.
 When designing for an open plan kitchen, do take note of the following tips:

-Add accent lights – If you have a kitchen island, especially, and if you want to make it your focal point, adding simple accent drop lights above the island counters is a good idea.
-Just remember to keep it simple and to not add too much to avoid obstructing the view.
+Add accent lights – If you have an island, especially, and if you want to make it your focal point, adding simple accent drop lights above the island counters is a good idea.
+Just remember to keep it simple and not add too much to avoid obstructing the view.

-Maximize space – Plan your kitchen strategically to save space.
+Maximize space – Plan your design strategically to save space.
 Multi-function features, such as island counters with storage space and counter stools for dining, are especially favored.

 Repeat key finishes to unify the view – Use the same cabinet pull style, faucet finish, or countertop profile in both the kitchen and any built‑in living room storage.
 When the eye sees matching details across zones, the whole space feels intentional rather than pieced together.